-Online Shares an NFS file system.
-Offline Unshares an NFS file system.
-Monitor Reads /etc/dfs/sharetab file and looks for an entry for the file system specified by PathName.
-If the entry exists, monitor returns ONLINE.
-If you specify the share options, the agent verifies whether the directory is shared with the specified options or not.
-If the directory is not shared with the specified options, a warning is displayed.
+Online Exports (shares) a directory to the specified client.

+Offline Unshares the exported directory from the client.

+Monitor Verifies that the shared directory is exported to the client.

 Clean Terminates all ongoing resource actions and takes the resource offline, forcibly when necessary.

+Action direxists.vfd

-Action direxists vfd Checks if the path specified by the PathName attribute exists on the cluster node.
+Checks if the path specified by the PathName attribute exists on the cluster node.
 If the path name is not specified, it checks if a corresponding mount point is available to ensure that the path is on shared storage.